 Why Gypsy Dreamer...Years ago I was very involved in the contra dance community in Kansas.
 At one point I was dancing every Saturday night somewhere in Kansas, regularly attending dance weekends across the midwest, as well as planning vacations around dance destinations.
 As a "dance gypsy", I always thought Gypsy Dreamer would be a great name if I ever started a business.

 Years went by, interrupted by a hiatus from Kansas back to California to care for my aging parents for 7 1/2 years.
 When I returned to Kansas once again in 2012, I had not danced in years; however, I had taken up quilting in 2006 and become passionate about it!
-All of a sudden I found herself joining guilds and attending retreats.
+All of a sudden I found myself joining guilds and attending retreats.
 Once again, Gypsy Dreamer made sense, only this time I'm a "quilt gypsy" and love every minute of it!

-50+ Years of Sewing ExperienceI learned to sew at about age 9 with my Auntie R on the Singer 301A that sits in my sewing room today and is my favorite piecing machine.
+50+ Years of Sewing ExperienceI learned to sew at about age 9 with my Auntie "R" Irene on the Singer 301A that sits in my sewing room today and is my favorite piecing machine.
 As quilters often do, I have named her Gerty after my auntie who was born Gertrude Irene.
 I started out making simple stuffed animals and doll clothes, and by junior high was already making dresses with set-in sleeves and zippers while my friends were learning to sew in a straight line in Home Economics class.
 My mother, an excellent seamstress, taught me how to adapt and combine patterns to make my creations unique.
 She also guided me through making a Pendelton wool shirt where every plaid matched!
-I added English smocking to my repertoire when my older daughter was in kindergarten, smocking her Easter dress, and making many more after that for both girls.
+I added English smocking to my repertoire when my older daughter was in kindergarten, smocking her Easter dress, and making many more after that for both of my girls.

 |Jeni modeling my very first attempt at English Smocking|